Stu Locklin

-Stuart Carlton Locklin (July 22, 1928 – December 4, 2016) was a Major League Baseball outfielder who played 25 games for the Cleveland Indians during parts of the 1955 and 1956 seasons.
+Stuart Carlton Locklin (July 22, 1928 – December 4, 2016) was an American Major League Baseball outfielder who played 25 games for the Cleveland Indians during parts of the 1955 and 1956 seasons.
 On the baseball diamond, Locklin's nickname was "Lefty."

 Early years

 Locklin was an all-state performer in three sports, football, basketball, and track, at Appleton High in Appleton, Wisconsin (now Appleton West High School).
 Locklin was a member of the National Honor Society in high school.
 Stu was the oldest brother, and his other two siblings Mory and Ron Locklin were also exceptional amateur athletes at Appleton High.
 Appleton West honored Locklin in a ceremony in 2011.

 He enrolled in the University of Wisconsin on an athletic scholarship in the 1946–1947 academic year.
 As a freshman, he started at right end on the football team and as the center fielder on the baseball team.
 He led the baseball team in average (.352), hits, and runs as a freshman.
 Because of his potential as a baseball player, he gave up football and its high risk of injury after his freshman year.
 As a sophomore, he played on the varsity basketball team.
 He earned three letters competing as a Badger in his first two years of college, before signing a professional baseball contract with the Cleveland Indians organization in 1949.
 Although his amateur athletic career was over upon signing the contract, he continued to attend the University of Wisconsin and earned a bachelor's degree in business and a master's degree in education.